RajeshPatkarInstitute/RpISE-Terminal/README.md

 A simple C++ library for cursor control on the Terminal.

   This library's API offers the communication semantics for interaction with the cursor.
 The library's name is an acronym for **R**ajesh **P**atkar **I**nsitute's **C**onsole

 ## void rubs(void)

   Request the cursor to clear the screen, and move to position 1,1 after completing the task.
   **rubs** is short form for **Rub** **S**creen.

 ## void rite(char ch)

-    Request the cursor to print the given character *ch* at it's current location and move to the subsequent location.
+  Request the cursor to print the given character *ch* at it's current location and then move to the subsequent location.
+  **rite** is a short form for **write**

 ## void raze(void)

    Request the cursor to write space character at the current location and move to the subsequent location.

 ## void hide(void)

    Request the cursor to hide itself

 ## void show(void)

   Request the cursor to show itself

 ## void fcol(enum Color foreground)

   Request the cursor to set the foreground color of the characters it writes.
+  **fcol** is a short form for **Foreground Color**

 ## void bcol(enum Color background)